StephenJD/HeatingSystem/TimerInterrupt_Generic/README.md

 ### 1. For ESP32

+The ESP32, ESP32_S2, ESP32_S3, ESP32_C3 have two timer groups, TIMER_GROUP_0 and TIMER_GROUP_1 (for ESP32 core v2.0.0+)

+  1) each group of ESP32, ESP32_S2, ESP32_S3 has two general purpose hardware timers, TIMER_0 and TIMER_1
-The ESP32 has two timer groups, each one with two general purpose hardware timers.
+  2) each group of ESP32_C3 has ony one general purpose hardware timer, TIMER_0

 All the timers are based on 64 bits counters and 16 bit prescalers.

 The timer counters can be configured to count up or down and support automatic reload and software reload.